EricFromCanada/byte-bucket/README.rst

 ----

 `keyputter.sh <https://bitbucket.org/EricFromCanada/ericfromcanada.bitbucket.org/raw/default/bash/keyputter.sh>`_
-  Handy if you have a bunch of servers you need to install your SSH key onto.
+  Handy if you have a bunch of servers you need to install your SSH key onto and don't have ssh-copy-id.

 `svn-user-htdigest.sh <https://bitbucket.org/EricFromCanada/ericfromcanada.bitbucket.org/raw/default/bash/svn-user-htdigest.sh>`_
   Use this to generate an htdigest file of users from an svnserve passwd file.